-“If a business has implemented the technology, but customers don’t have a chip card, the liability burden remains with the banks,” said Matt Schulz, senior industry analyst at CreditCards.com.
-"Generally speaking, the only case in which the liability burden shifts is when a credit card holder has a chip card but the merchant doesn’t have the technology to accept the chip card.”
+“If a business has implemented the technology but customers don’t have a chip card, the liability burden remains with the banks,” said Matt Schulz, chief credit analyst at Lending Tree.
+“Generally speaking, the only case in which the liability burden shifts is when a credit card holder has a chip card but the merchant doesn’t have the technology to accept the chip card.”

-“If a business hasn’t upgraded to EMV technology by the deadline, they should make plans to do so as soon as possible,” Schulz advised.
-“While it is definitely expensive to make these upgrades, the reality is that the merchant's risks facing far greater costs if they end up getting stuck with the bill for future credit card losses.”
+“If a business hasn’t upgraded to EMV technology … they should make plans to do so as soon as possible,” Schulz advised.
+“While it is definitely expensive to make these upgrades, the reality is that the merchant risks facing far greater costs if they end up getting stuck with the bill for future credit card losses.”

-Lastly, financial risk aside, businesses should make the switch now to stay ahead of the game.
-EMV technology is already the standard around the world and it is the future of payment processing.
+But regardless of what new challenges may be on the horizon, EMV technology is already the standard around the world and shaping the future of payment processing.

 “EMV is not a technology trend that will fall by the wayside,” Madhani said.
 “We are the last country to adopt this technology, and we will only continue to see the development of EMV and contactless technologies.”

 Additional reporting by Max Freedman and Nicole Fallon.
 Some source interviews were conducted for a previous version of this article.